sundials-codes/sundials-manyvector-demo/README.tex.md

 * `CMAKE_CUDA_FLAGS` - the CUDA compiler flags to use

 * `CMAKE_CUDA_ARCHITECTURES` - the CUDA architecture to target, defaults to `70`

+* `ENABLE_MAGMA` - build with MAGMA linear solver support, defaults to `OFF`.
+  This requires that SUNDIALS was built with MAGMA support; CMake will automatically utilize the same MAGMA library that was used for SUNDIALS

 In-source builds are not permitted and as such the code should be configured and built from a separate build directory.
 For example, continuing with the Summit